LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 The last line of ``Main`` is important for cleaning up.
-Until this line, this C# program controls the file, and nothing may be actually written to the file yet:  Since initiating a file operation is thousands of times slower than memory operations, C# *buffers* data, saving small amounts and writing a larger chunk all at once.
+Until this line, this C# program controls the file, and nothing may be actually written to the operating system file yet:  Since initiating a file operation is thousands of times slower than memory operations, C# *buffers* data, saving small amounts and writing a larger chunk all at once.